outerbounds/nbdoc-docusaurus/docs/nb.md

 ## Setup

-1. Follow the [Getting Started guide in the README](https://github.com/outerbounds/nbdoc-docusaurus#getting-started) to get everything setup.
+1. Follow the [Getting Started guide in the README](https://github.com/outerbounds/nbdoc-docusaurus#getting-started) to install and configure things appropriately.

-1. First, create an isolated python environment using your favorite tool such as `conda`, `pipenv`, `poetry` etc.  Then, from the root of this repo run this command in the terminal:
+2. Next, create an isolated python environment using your favorite tool such as `conda`, `pipenv`, `poetry` etc.  Then, from the root of this repo run this command in the terminal:

     ```sh
     make install